-2006 will mark the birth of the "Roth 401(k)" plan.
-It was actually conceived by Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA)
+2006 marked the birth of the "Roth 401(k)" plan, but it was actually conceived by the Economic Growth and Tax Relief allure of the Roth the best financial choice or should we just stick with the traditional tax-deferred 401(k)?
+To Roth or Not To Roth?, that is the question.